hugodiz/TextUtilsDNA/Source/TextUtilsDNA/MaxHeapMechanics - NOTES.md

         - Therefore, this parent has a single child
     - As stated already, in the example, this applies to node 3

-The heap starts by being initialized with all nodes = (Threshold, -1, -1)
-    Threshold = typo_tolerance + 1, where typo_tolerance is the user-specified maximum allowed Levenshtein Distance
-    This means that any match at all which is not rejected a priori due to not respecting the threshold, will be "better" than (Threshold, -1, -1), because it's Lev dist will be < Threshold For this reason, we call (Threshold, -1, -1) entries "idles", because anything can overtake them
+The heap starts by being initialized with all nodes = (Threshold, -1, -1), where Threshold = *typo_tolerance* + 1, and where *typo_tolerance* is the user-specified maximum allowed Levenshtein Distance.
+This means that any match at all which is not rejected a priori due to not respecting the threshold, will trivially always be "better" than (Threshold, -1, -1), since it's Lev dist must be < Threshold by definition.

+For this reason, we call (Threshold, -1, -1) entries "idles", because any valid match at all will overtake them, ie. will be "better than nothing".

 The heap works by 2 actions: try inserting (enqueueing) a node, and dequeuing the highest priority node